1. Name one or two key factors that prompted the original idea for this book.

 I’ve never done this with any of my other books, but this felt like a natural.
 My hope is that many ministers will use these tools to help the people in their care discover how doable it is to love more and more like Jesus.
 Pastors can learn more at LoveLikeThatBook.com.

-5. If you were sitting beside the reader, what portion of the book do you feel you would want them to spend extra time on?
+5. If you were sitting beside the reader, what portion of the book do you feel you would want him or her to spend extra time on?

 To be honest, I would have to say the appendix of the book.
 After they spend time in five chapters that take a deep dive into the five practical ways to love more like Jesus, in the conclusion—and even more in the appendix—I help the reader come to terms with the fact that we will never truly love like Jesus until we fall in step with the Spirit of Jesus to love others through us.